Jvmao/Solar_System/README.md

 # Solar_System

-**Solar System when you can find info about our planets, such as:**
+**Solar System App, made with Java,where you can find info about our planets, such as:**
 * Distance to Sun.
 * Revolution Period in Years.
 * Rotation Period in Days.